dnelson86/arepo/documentation/source/parameterfile.md

 ``REFINEMENT``

-  Selects the criterion for refinement; "0" no refinement, "1" target mass refinement, "2" Jeans stability refinement cirtrion.
+  Selects the criterion for refinement; "0" no refinement, "1" target mass refinement, "2" Jeans stability refinement criterion.

 -----